- By Raju Kumar

 ALSO READ: Law Minister Launches ‘Media Law and Ethics’ Book, Discussing Media Freedom In AI Era

 - Right Against Arrest: Under the BNSS and Article 22 of the Constitution, an arrested person has certain rights, including knowing the grounds of arrest, consulting a lawyer, appearing before a magistrate within 24 hours, having his mental or physical condition examined and having his family and friends informed immediately after the arrest.
-Section 47 of the BNSS requires the police to state the grounds of offence when making an arrest without a warrant, and Section 57 prohibits detention for more than 24 hours.
+Section 47 of the BNSS requires the police to state the grounds of offence when arresting without a warrant, and Section 57 prohibits detention for more than 24 hours.

 Here Are Some Common Legal Rights That You Should Know

-Harassment At Workplace: The BNS, 2023, Section 75 gives a right to file a criminal case for the harassment through physical contact, sexual advances, requests for favors, showing pornography, or sexually colored remarks, with punishments of up to three years' rigorous imprisonment or a fine for physical acts.
+Harassment At Workplace: The BNS, 2023, Section 75 gives a right to file a criminal case for harassment through physical contact, sexual advances, requests for favours, showing pornography, or sexually colored remarks, with punishments of up to three years' rigorous imprisonment or a fine for physical acts.
 The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (PoSH Act) provides specific civil and administrative remedies for workplace harassment.

 Drunk Driving: In case of drunk driving, which causes death, the accused can be charged under Section 106 of the BNS, 2023, which deals with causing death by rash or negligent acts.

 Mobile Theft: Two Sections BNS lead with mobile theft.
-Section 303 BNS for general theft and Section 304 BNS for the specific offense of snatching, which includes the sudden, forcible taking of a mobile phone directly from a person.
+Section 303 BNS for general theft and Section 304 BNS for the specific offence of snatching, which includes the sudden, forcible taking of a mobile phone directly from a person.

 Obscene Online Messages: If someone sends you obscene online messages, you can apply your legal right to take action under laws like Section 67 of the Information Technology Act, 2000, and Section 292.